fahdi/theme-my-login/readme.txt

 == Installation ==

-Upload the Theme My Login plugin to your 'wp-content/plugins' directory and activate it.
-The 'Theme My Login' settings will apear under the 'Settings' menu in the WordPress admin.
+1. Upload the plugin to your 'wp-content/plugins' directory
+1. Activate the plugin

 == Frequently Asked Questions ==